brandur/org/fragments/heavy-complexity.md

 Finding that perfect balance between functionality and simplicity is incredibly difficult, and nobody's gotten it right so far [1].
-As developers, all that we can do is endeavor to build tools that are powerful, composable, and practically effective, while rejecting overdesign and complexity in all their forms.
+As developers, all that we can do is endeavor to build tools that are powerful, composable, and practically effective, while rejecting overdesign and complexity as best as we can.

 [1] Go's probably gotten the closest so far, but even there they managed to botch very important things like their HTTP handler signature despite having a